How we review salons

 Medical and wellness crossover

 Some salons offer podiatrist-informed services, medical-grade pedicures, or cater to clients with diabetes or compromised immunity.
-Where relevant, we note these as additional safety signals.
+Where relevant, these are additional safety signals.

 How often we update